How to Clean Your Shower

 How To Clean the Shower Set

-To keep soap scum and water spots from appearing, wipe down the shower with a soft dry towel after use.
+To keep soap scum and water spots from appearing, wipe down the shower column and other parts with a soft dry towel after use.
 When you need to clean the shower, select a PH-neutral detergent and use a soft cloth or sponge.
-Apply detergent straight to the cloth and wipe the surfaces.
+Apply detergent straight to the dampened cloth and wipe the surfaces.
 Rinse with plenty of tepid water.
 Finally, dry the pipes and fittings by wiping them with a dry, soft cloth.
 This ensures no marks remain and prevents water spots from appearing.

 Attention!
 Only use a mild detergent.
 Never use products that contain abrasives, strong acids, ammonia, or chlorine, as these can damage the coatings.